GoogleChrome/developer.chrome.com/site/en/blog/prerender-pages/index.md

 To use this the prerendered page (`https://b.example.com` in this example) needs to opt-in by including a `Supports-Loading-Mode: credentialed-prerender` HTTP header or Chrome will cancel the prerender.
 {% endAside %}

-Future versions may also [enable prerendering in new tabs](https://bugs.chromium.org/p/chromium/issues/detail?id=1176054) (where the site opts in with a `Supports-Loading-Mode: uncredentialed-prerender` HTTP header), and [enable prerendering in new tabs](https://bugs.chromium.org/p/chromium/issues/detail?id=1350676).
+Future versions may also [allow prerender for cross-origins](https://bugs.chromium.org/p/chromium/issues/detail?id=1176054) (where the site opts in with a similar `Supports-Loading-Mode: uncredentialed-prerender` HTTP header), and [enable prerendering in new tabs](https://bugs.chromium.org/p/chromium/issues/detail?id=1350676).

 The Speculation Rules API is planned to be expanded beyond this simple example with the addition of [scores](https://github.com/WICG/nav-speculation/blob/main/triggers.md#scores) (for example, the likelihood of a navigation), and syntax to implement [document rules](https://github.com/WICG/nav-speculation/blob/main/triggers.md#document-rules) instead of `list` rules (for example, matching `href` patterns on the page), which can be combined to only prerender links on mouse down, for example.